 Meals: Breakfast on board.
 Lunch included.
 Dinner Included

-This morning, embark on an unique street food tasting tour.
-This is the perfect opportunity to experience Hoi An through its food.
-Visit a local market well off the tourist map then sit down to sample an astounding 36 local delicacies bought directly from the vendors.
-Nearly all dishes can only be found in Hoi An or Central Vietnam.
+This morning, you will embark on an unique street food tasting tour - a different side of Hoi An through its food.
+Visit a local market off the tourist map then sit down to sample an astounding 36 local delicacies bought directly from the vendors - from sweet to the savory, noodles, sticky rice, a myriad of spring rolls, tropical fruits and dishes only found in Hoi An.

 Meals: Breakfast at the hotel.
 Lunch included.
-Dinner at own expense.
+Dinner Independent.

-After freshening up, head out for dinner at one of Hue’s beautiful garden houses known locally as ‘nha vuon’.
+Freshen at your historic hotel before dinner at one of Hue’s beautiful garden houses known locally as ‘nha vuon’.
 These houses are traditional, privately owned, and set in large and attractive formal gardens.
-Some have connections with the old Royal Imperial Court and the house’s traditional architecture has long been associated with the natural environment and the ancient tradition of ‘feng-shui’.
+Some have connections with the old Royal Imperial Court and the house’s traditional architecture has long been associated with the natural environment and the ancient belief of ‘feng-shui’.

-Enjoy the rest of the evening at leisure.
+Enjoy the rest of the eveving at leisure.

-After breakfast in the morning, be picked up from hotel by cyclo and head to dai noi ‘Old City’ to Tinh Tam Lake where the Emperors used to come to relax; full of lotus flowers in summer there are many local-style coffee shops around the lake where university students come to study.
+Pick up from hotel by cyclo and head to dai noi ‘Old City’ to Tinh Tam Lake where the Emperors used to come to relax; full of lotus flowers in summer there are many local style coffee shops around the lake where university students come to study.

 Continue by cyclo to Tay Loc Market which is located in the northwest part dai noi.
 This market is mostly for locals and is rarely visited by tourists.

-From Tay Loc, transfer by to a beautiful pagoda which dates back to 1843.
-What is most interesting at the pagoda are the eunuch tombs from the former Royal Court which are only found here.
-If in Hue on Thursday or Sunday mornings between 09:00-10:00 watch a gathering of up to 20 Buddhist monks and nuns to pray and read scriptures.
-It’s a fascinating time, and highly recommended.
+From Tay Loc transfer by vehicle to the beautiful pagoda which dates back to 1843.
+What is most interesting at the pagoda are the eunuch tombs from the former Royal Court which in the whole city of Hue are only found here.
+If in Hue on Thursday or Sunday mornings between 0900-1000 it is the gathering place for up to 20 Buddhist monks and nuns who gather together to pray and read aloud scriptures.
+This is a fascinating time and highly recommended.

-Then visit Ho Quyen, which was an arena where duels between elephants and tigers were fought for the entertainment of former Kings.
-The last fight was held here in 1904 and, although small, it’s still possible to climb the nearby ramparts and gaze down upon the area where the animals once fought.
+Ho Quyen, which was an arena where duels between elephants and tigers were fought for the entertainment of former Kings, will be visited next.
+The last fight was held here in 1904 and although small, you can climb the nearby ramparts and gaze down upon the area where the animals once fought.

 Enjoy lunch in Hue at one of the city’s most renowned restaurants, Ancient Hue.

-At the end of the afternoon, head back to the hotel and enjoy the rest of the day at leisure.
+At the end of the afternoon head back to your hotel and enjoy the rest of the day at leisure.

 Meals: Breakfast at hotel.
 Lunch at Ancient Hue restaurant.
-Dinner at own expense.
+Dinner Indepentent.

-The expert guide today is a a local hospitality industry insider and food blogger with an enormous passion for Vietnamese cuisine, and a large following both in Vietnam and internationally.
-He has been creating awareness for locally-known street food dishes and creating cultural adventures since 2005, making him a genuine local authority on Hanoi's food scene.
+Your expert guide today is a a local hospitality industry insider and food blogger, with an enormous passion for his country's cuisine, and a large following both in Vietnam and internationally.
+He created awareness of locally known street food dishes combined with cultural adventures, entertaining his readers since 2005.
+Quirky observations also found their way into both local and international media and his experience managing some of Hanoi 's finest dining establishments along with his special interest in street-food (he's shared many hours trawling the street stalls and markets) make him the genuine, local authority on Hanoi 's food scene.

-Stroll through Old Quarter, past the old east gate to Thanh Ha Market.
-Along the way, enjoy delicacies, strange food items and an explanation of Vietnamese food practices.
+Stroll through Old Quarter, past the old east gate to Thanh Ha market.
+Along the way delicacies, strange food items and an explanation of Vietnamese food practices will be given.
 This busy, eclectic market is alive with the sights and sounds of Hanoi and is the essence of Vietnamese culture.

-Continue through the streets of the Old Quarter to Dong Xuan Market to sample some local treats such as pho tiu and bun dau.
-The guide will explain the routine of Vietnam meal times and indigenous/unusual ingredients eaten.
+Continue through the streets of the Old Quarter to Dong Xuan market to sample some local treats such as pho tiu and bun dau.
+Your guide will explain the routine of Vietnam meal times and indigenous/unusual ingredients eaten.
 Stroll up ‘food alley’ to see other dishes on offer.

 From here visit the food sections of Hanoi’s main market, Dong Xuan.
-Here, see dried goods and aromatics -the essentials of Vietnamese cuisine.
+See dried goods and aromatics, the essentials of Vietnamese cuisine.

-Walk down to Hang Than Street to view ceremonial cake stalls and taste a special French-influenced dessert.
+Walk down to Hang Than Street to view ceremonial cake stalls and taste a special French influenced dessert.
 An explanation on traditions and food gifts for celebrations will be given.
-Continue back into the Old Quarter to check out specially-treated fruit which are common snacks in Vietnam.
-Walk along Phung Hung Street through temporary market stalls and see the changing market scene in Hanoi and how modernisation is shaping tradition.
-At the end of the tour stop at one of the Old Quarter’s busiest (yet smallest) coffee shops for a well-earned sit down and coffee before transferring back to the hotel.
+Continue back into the Old Quarter via Hang Cot Street – check specially treated fruit which are dependable on the seasons and a common snack in Vietnam.
+Walk along Phung Hung Street through temporary market stalls where you can see the changing market scene in Hanoi and how modernization is shaping tradition.
+At the end of the tour stop at one of the Old Quarter busiest (yet smallest) coffee shops for a well-earned sit down and coffee before transferring back to your hotel.

 Meals: Breakfast at hotel.
 Street Lunch included.
 Dinner Independent

-On arrival at the Yangon airport, be welcomed the tour guide and be assisted through immigration procedures.
-From the airport, transfer to hotel for check in and a chance to freshen up and relax.
+On arrival at the Yangon airport, you will be welcomed your tour guide, who will assist you through all the immigration procedures.
+Transfer to your hotel for check in and a chance to freshen up and relax.

-Enjoy a welcome dinner this evening at The Strand, one of Yangon’s most acclaimed dining spots.
+Enjoy a welcome dinner this evening at The Strand.

 Enjoy breakfast at the Hotel before beginning a day of sightseeing around Yangon.